Need help with booking? Send us a message.

 Helambu Ama Yangri Trekking Distance

-The total trekking distance of the Helambu Ama Yangri Trek is approximately 75–85 kilometers (46–53 miles), depending on side trips and chosen accommodations.
-The trek is designed to be moderate in difficulty, ideal for travelers with reasonable fitness and no prior high-altitude experience.
+The total trekking distance of the Helambu Ama Yangri Trek is approximately 75–85 kilometres (46–53 miles), depending on side trips and chosen accommodations.
+The trek is designed to be moderately difficult, ideal for travellers with reasonable fitness and no prior high-altitude experience.

 Key Distance Highlights: